nerves-project/nerves/guides/advanced/porting-guide.md

 --mount /dev/mmcblk0p3:/data:f2fs::
 ```

 The `--ctty` flag sets the console TTY.
-This depends on your board -`ttyS0` is common for boards with a UART debug port, `ttyAMA0` for some ARM boards, `tty1` for HDMI output.
+This depends on your board, `ttyS0` is common for boards with a UART debug port, `ttyAMA0` for some ARM boards, `tty1` for HDMI output.

 The `--mount` flag tells erlinit to mount the application data partition.
 The path must match what you defined in `fwup-common.conf`.